 The metric dimension of graphs has traditionally been studied based on the so-called metric representation, which is the vector of distances from a vertex to an ordered subset of vertices of the graph.
 To accommodate other types of relations between vertices, we generalise the metric dimension by considering any equivalence relation $\sim \subseteq V \times V$ over the set of vertices of the graph.
-That is, we consider a relation $\sim$ that is reflexive, symmetric, and transitive.
-We use $[u]{\sim}$ to denote the equivalence class of the vertex $u \in V$ with respect to the relation $\sim$ , while $V/\sim$ denotes the partition of V composed of the equivalence classes induced by $\sim$ .
+That is, we consider a relation \sim that is reflexive, symmetric, and transitive.
+We use $[u]{\sim}$ to denote the equivalence class of the vertex $u \in V$ with respect to the relation \sim , while V/ \sim denotes the partition of V composed of the equivalence classes induced by \sim .

 Definition 2.1 (Resolving and outer resolving set).
-A subset S of vertices in a graph G = (V, E) is said to be resolving (resp. outer resolving) with respect to ~ if all equivalence classes in $V/\sim$ (resp. $(V - S)/\sim$ ) have cardinality one.
+A subset S of vertices in a graph G = (V, E) is said to be resolving (resp. outer resolving) with respect to ~ if all equivalence classes in V / \sim (resp. $(V - S) / \sim$) have cardinality one.

 While standard resolving sets distinguish all vertices in a graph, outer resolving sets only look at those vertices that are not in S, hence the name.
 We remark that there exist applications working under the assumption that S is given, implying that vertices in S do not need to be distinguishable.
-For example, in an active re-identification attack on a social graph [1,11,16], a malicious agent, the attacker, first inserts a set of fake accounts in the graph, commonly called sybils, and creates a set of unique connection patterns with a number of legitimate vertices, called victims or targets.
-After a sanitised version of the social graph is released, the attacker retrieves the set of sybil nodes by using a pattern matching algorithm, and then re-identifies the victims by means on their metric representations with respect to the set of sybils.
+For example, in an active re-identification attack on a social graph [1, 15], attackers first retrieve a set of attacker nodes by using a pattern recognition algorithm, then they re-identify other users in the network based on their metric representations with respect to the set of attacker nodes.